ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 </div>

-Webpack has continued to grow over the last 12 months,with 73.34% of respondents saying that they use it as their module bundler.
+Webpack has continued to grow over the last 12 months, with 73.34% of respondents saying that they use it as their module bundler.
 That's a +7.66% rise from last year's results.

 The next most used modules bundlers were Parcel and Rollup with 2.83% and 2.06% of the responses.